Colleagues, Collaborators, & Co-conspirators

 Conly Basham

 Conly (they/she) is a Neuroqueer multidisciplinary performing and healing practitioner centering collective liberation.
 They have been a space holder in community for over 30 years working with infants to centenarians.
 In RJ and circle tending Conly weaves somatic, expressive arts, spirituality, ancestral-ecological lineage, Neurodivergent paradigm, decolonizing and liberatory frameworks.
-Find them online at @conlysings.
+Find them online here.

 David Belden